-The following post will cover each of the hop-on-hop-off bus tours available in Vienna.
-In addition to information about potential discounts, we will also include a list of pros and cons about these services.
+The following post will cover each of the hop-on-hop-off bus tours available in Vienna, as well as discounts and the pros and cons of these services.

 There are a lot of different types of bus tours, but this variety is probably the most popular in the world.
 That being said, you might want to consider a few factors before purchasing a ticket.

 To start things off positively, let’s look into the pros of a hop-on-hop-off bus tour.

 If you’re looking for a great way to get around the city with ease, a hop-on-hop-off bus tour might be exactly what you need.

 Here are a few benefits you can expect to enjoy with one of these services:

 The main advantage of this type of bus tour is that you can get off at several stops and explore the area at your leisure.

 Once you are done looking around and experiencing various landmarks, you can jump back on the bus and continue your tour.